amroc pro

 I calculate modes up to one-third above the Schroeder frequency ($f = f_S \cdot 2^{1/3}$).

-Source: S.332, Gl.11.1, Müller/Möser - Taschenbuch d.techn.Akustik 3.Aufl., Springer 2004To estimate reverberation time, I use two reference points—a small studio and the Wiener Musikverein—and interpolate based on your room's volume.
+Source: S.332, Gl.11.1, Müller/Möser - Taschenbuch d.techn.Akustik 3.Aufl., Springer 2004To estimate the reverberation time, I use two reference points — a small studio and the Wiener Musikverein — and interpolate based on your room's volume.

 Note: I plan to allow users to set these variables manually.
 However, since improper settings could lead to extremely long calculation times, I am first implementing safeguards in the background.